codewithkolin/4K_Video_Maker/README.md

 - Temporary files are automatically cleaned up after video creation
 - The image will be displayed for the entire duration of the concatenated audio
-- All audio files must be in WAV format
+- Audio files can be in various formats (WAV, MP3, M4A, FLAC, AAC, OGG)
+- Random selection automatically avoids duplicate files and searches all subdirectories
 - For best YouTube results, use high-bitrate source audio files
+- Random selection uses a 30% tolerance for target duration to ensure flexibility

 # 4K_Video_Maker